 Based on their level of assurance a range of public services will be made available to them.
-If they have a low level of assurance e.g Level of Assurance 1 (LoA1) their level of assurance can be elevated over time to LoA2 enabling them to access more high value services, and carry out more complex online transactions, such as paying rent online or accessing other financial services.
+If they have a low level of assurance their level of assurance can be elevated over time enabling them to access more high value services, and carry out more complex online transactions, such as paying rent online or accessing other financial services.